webcomponents/wc-catalog/README.md

 A new implementation of the webcompoents.org site

-This repo will contain several packages:
+This repo contains several packages:

-- A data-only backend that indexes npm packages and provides a GraphQL API into the database
+- `wc-registry`: A data-only backend that indexes npm packages and provides a GraphQL API into the database
-- A frontend server that serves the user-facing webcompoents.org site
+- `wc-org-server`: A frontend server that serves the user-facing webcompoents.org site
-- An HTML client served by the frontend server
+- `wc-org-content`: An HTML client served by the frontend server
+- `wc-org-shared`: Shared libraries, like GraphQL schemas.

 ## Quick Start